samulieronen/ez-argparser/README.md

 ```
 `type` specifies the type you want the input to be.
 Defaults to string if not provided.<br>
 Optional: `count` spcifies the number of arguments related to this key.<br>
-* `'count': 'all'` will take the all the remaining arguments and store them to the key.
+* `'count': 'all'` will take the all the remaining arguments and store them to the key.<br>

 ### Fetching arguments
 Fetching arguments with a key: